maherme/system-service/CONTRIBUTING.md

 ### Posting Pull Requests

-  - Follow our code style, otherwhise your pull request will be refused and you will need to work on it.
+  - Follow our [Code Style Guidelines](CODING_STYLE.md), otherwhise your pull request will be refused and you will need to work on it.
   - Please make sure to test your changes before submitting your pull request.
   - Create a pull request only for fixing **one** bug, introducing **one** new feature or **one** improvement.
   - A pull request **shall** be linked to an issue.